evwalz/precipitation_forecasting/README.md

     2. CNN forecasts in folder [cnn_fct](./precip_data/forecasts/cnn_fct)

 Other data sources:
     1. [ERA5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) reanalysis data.
-Use scripts in XYZ to downlaod and preprocess data.
+Use scripts in folder [download_data](./scripts/download_data/) to download (`era5_download.ipynb`) and preprocess data (`era5_preprocess.ipynb`).
 The final output is saved in [predictors](./precip_data/predictors).
+The download scripts require to set up climate data store (CDS) API.
+Alternatively, data can be downloaded through the CDS web interface.
     2. Get ECMWF HRES and ensemble data from [MARS](https://confluence.ecmwf.int/display/CEMS/MARS) archive and save it in folder [forecasts](./precip_data/forecasts).
 The referenced paper describes how to preprocess raw data.

+### To dos:
+- provide data to reproduce figures such that raw data is not required (ERA5 and ECMWf)
+- provide scripts to download and process ECMWF data

 ### References